VTT Centre for Nuclear Safety

 - Designing, building, maintaining, dismantling and analysis of customised experiments

-Our environments with simulated conditions include the following:
+Our environments with simulated conditions include:

 - Controlled atmosphere boxes with oxic or anoxic conditions (gloveboxes)